KMB - Air-conditioned 11m Dennis Dragon

-After Kowloon Motor Bus (KMB) introduced an air-conditioned Dennis Dragon, AD1, for evaluation in 1990, the company ordered more buses of this model and first batch of them arrived Hong Kong in mid-1991.
+After Kowloon Motor Bus ("KMB") introduced an air-conditioned Dennis Dragon, AD1, for evaluation in 1990, the company ordered more buses of this model and first batch of them arrived Hong Kong in mid-1991.
 They were first allocated to Route 300, on the first day of the route.

-Similar to AD1, These 'production' Dragons are 11-metre long.
+Similar to AD1, These "production" Dragons are 11-metre long.
 However, they have different interior configurations and general appearance.
 For example, individual seats in grey or red colours were used.
 Also, windows of AD1 are mounted with rubber-gasket, while those on these new Dragons are bonded glazing.
 For mechanic specifications, the new buses are powered by Cummins LT10 engine with Voith DIWA D863 3-speed automatic transmission, while AD1 is fitted with 4-speed ZF4HP500 gearbox with the same model of engine.

 Excluding AD1, there were totally 359 Dragons with 11 metres long (AD2-360) purchased during 1991-97.
 Configurations among these buses are more or less the same, except that 2+2 high-back seats were installed for the last batch of 80 (AD281-360).
 These 80 buses were also fitted with modified Nippondenso air-condition system.

 AD2 (EU 7058) was withdrawn from service and scrapped as a result of a serious accident in 1996.
 The bus became the first withdrawn double-deck air-conditioned bus in the fleet.
-Therefore, there are only 359 AD-class Dragons in service.

 AD1-130 AD131-280 AD281-360